 Starting a charity takes lots of work, patience, discipline, and time.
 It will probably take a lot longer than you think to get up and running before you can actually begin to make an impact with your work.
 Remember that you can make a difference and change lives if you hold steadfast to your vision and the passion it inspires in yourself and others!

-By Taylor Goerl
+Written by Taylor Goerl